Types of Fuel Additives

 The natural way is to wait for the weather to warm up to a degree where you fuel lines and filters will start to re-liquify.

-The emergency method is to use an emergency thawing additive that will re-liquify your diesel fuel in a matter of minutes.
+The emergency method is to use fuel additives known as emergency thawing additives that will re-liquify your diesel fuel in a matter of minutes.
 However as the name implies, it's for emergency use only as very strong mixtures of alcohols and ingredients are used that have not the best effect on your engine components if used regularly.

 Instead of thinking in terms of fixing, better to think in terms of preventing which is easier to achieve, cheaper and will result in no downtime.
 (For more information on this, please see CleanBoost® Sno-Cat™ Diesel Fuel Conditioner).